 Turtles laying and hatching at Mon Repos Beach

-From November to January nesting sea turtles, including endangered loggerhead turtles, come ashore at night to lay their eggs at Mon Repos beach, in the city of Bundaberg (about four hours' drive or a one hour flight north of Brisbane).
+Each year from November to January, nesting sea turtles, including endangered loggerhead turtles, come ashore at night to lay their eggs at Mon Repos beach in the city of Bundaberg (just over a four-hour drive or a one-hour flight north of Brisbane).
 Then, between January and March the hatchlings leave their nests and race down to the sea.
 Both spectacles can be witnessed in intimate nighttime tours on the beach.
 Tours are accompanied by an environmental scientist who offers insights into the fascinating life cycle of these gentle creatures.

 Departs from: Bundaberg, Southern Great Barrier Reef region, Queensland